neondatabase/neon/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Issue ticket number and link

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- [ ] I have performed a self-review of my code.
 - [ ] If it is a core feature, I have added thorough tests.
-- [ ] Do we need to implement analytics? if so did you add the relevant metrics to the dashboard ?
+- [ ] Do we need to implement analytics? if so did you add the relevant metrics to the dashboard?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update to be included in release notes
+- [ ] If this PR requires public announcement, mark it with /release-notes label and add several sentences in this section.